jaimetur/PhotoMigrator/ROADMAP.md

 ### TODO:
 - [ ] Unificate a single Config.conf file and include tags for the different purposses
 - [ ] Merge -z and -t options in just one -gtf, -google-photos-takeout-folder and detect if contains Takeout Zip files, in that case Unzip to Takeout folder, if not, make Takeout folder = Input folder
-- [ ] Create GLOBAL variables to map arguments into them in ParseArguments() or separate in a new function

 - [ ] DEPRECATE: Allow user to choose between Synology Photos or Immich Photos in --all-in-one mode
 - [ ] Refactor -ao, --all-in-one to -am, --automated-migration <SRC> <TGT> and identify if <SRC> is an <INPUT_FOLDER> or one of the ALLOWED_SOURCES=['google-photos', 'apple-photos', 'synology-photos', 'immich-photos'].
 If is 'google-photos' look for -t or -z arguments or prompt to the user to introduce the Google Takeout Folder